mlemgroup/mlem/Mlem/Navigation/README.md

 - 5b.
 On that same outer-most view, apply the following view modifiers:
 ```
 .tabBarNavigationEnabled(.settings, navigation)
+AND either of the following (read the function's documentation for explanation):
+.hoistNavigation(
+    _ primaryAction: .dismiss,
+    auxiliaryAction: nil
+)
+OR:
 .hoistNavigation(
     dismiss: dismiss,
     auxiliaryAction: {